Penile Prosthesis Implant Surgery

 Definition: Premature ejaculation is a condition in which the male partner ejaculates before he or his partner wishes.
 WHO defines premature ejaculation as the inability to control ejaculation sufficiently for both partners to enjoy sexual interaction.
 In severe cases, ejaculation may occur before vaginal entry or in the absence of erection.
 In short premature ejaculation is the inability of a man to control the ejaculation till the completion of sexual intercourse in such a way that both partners achieve full sexual satisfaction.
 Premature ejaculation may be classified as lifelong or acquired.
 Life long PE may begin during teenage.
 Acquired PE is secondary to other conditions.

 Epidemiology: It is one of the most common sexual problems of men, affecting 25%-40%.
 Every one engaged in sexual intercourse might have experienced it at least once.
+The second largest group of men seeking the treatment of a sexologist is for premature ejaculation.
 The famous study conducted by Alfred Kinsey in 1950s found that about 75% of men ejaculate within two minutes of penetration in more than half of their sexual intercourse.
 Population based studies conducted in United States and United Kingdom showed a prevalence estimate of 5% and 30%.